Anggun: 2017–2021: 8, The Voice, Mask Singer, and acting debut

-On 2 April 2021, Jean-Luc Reichmann, Anggun and her husband shared a moment on shooting situation for her next film project.
-It was revealed that she will play her role in ninth season of detective-crime film TV series Léo Matteï, Brigade des mineurs (Léo Matteï, miners' brigade).
-The production process began in September 2021 and will release in 2022 respectively.
-Jean-Luc Reichmann was the main cast for Léo Matteï role since 2013.
-Other announced casts were Lola Dubini, Laurent Ournac and Astrid Veillon.
+Anggun acted in ninth season of detective-crime film TV series Léo Matteï, Brigade des mineurs (Léo Matteï, miners' brigade).
 In June 2021, she was chosen to fill her voice as Virana in Disney movie Raya et le Dernier Dragon, a French version of Raya and the Last Dragon.
-Her daughter, Kirana, made her first appearance in this project as various voice actress.
-Anggun made her appearance as herself in online series called Profession Comédien on episode 48.
-This series was launched by comedian Bertrand Uzeel and directed by Fred Testot which the series told us about Bertrand tries to collect as much advice as possible from people in the trade, but nothing will go as planned.
+Anggun also made her appearance as herself in online series called Profession Comédien on episode 48.
 She and all previous season's panelist returned on the third season of Mask Singer and started the production in June 2021.
-On 21 June 2021, she with her husband attended 60th Monte-Carlo Television Festival.
-On 30 September 2021, she and Moulin Rouge made a performance on "I Am What I Am" at 300 chœurs.
 She began shooting television variety show series called les Reines du Shopping spéciale Célébrités in September 2021.
-Dany Brillant invited Anggun to did a duet with him on Charles Aznavour's "Désormais".
-This song was included in Brillant's Dany Brillant chante Aznavour en duo, a tribute album to the French-Armenian singer Charles Aznavour.
 Anggun was invited to perform for the Opening Ceremony of 2021 National Paralympic Week at Mandala Stadium in Jayapura, Papua.
-Anggun sang Indonesia's national anthem "Indonesia Raya" alongside 150 Papuan children and her 90's hit "Mimpi", all orchestrated by Indonesian conductor Addie MS. Anggun and her husband were invited by CEO Dubai Corporation for Tourism and Commerce Marketing (DCTCM) Issam Kazim.
-She visited Indonesia pavilion at World Expo 2020.
-In November 2021, she did a photoshoot in Mauritius for 27th Edition of BLUSH Dream Magazine.
-Anggun was invited by Vatican to perform at Concerto di Natale: Ventinovesima XXIX Edizione in Auditorium della Conciliazione.
-She sang three songs, including "Silent Night"/"Malam Kudus" mash-up rendition alongside Francesca Michielin, "Have Yourself a Merry Little Christmas" with reggae icon Shaggy, and "Santa Claus Is Comin' to Town" alongside children choir called Piccolo Coro Le Dolci Note.
-She performed at Christmas Contest held by TV2000.
+Anggun sang Indonesia's national anthem "Indonesia Raya" alongside 150 Papuan children and her 90's hit "Mimpi", all orchestrated by Indonesian conductor Addie MS. Anggun was invited by Vatican to perform at Concerto di Natale: Ventinovesima XXIX Edizione in Auditorium della Conciliazione.